 HDMI 1.4 supported 4K resolutions, yes, but only at 24 or 30 frames per second.
 That works fine for movies, but isn’t useful for gaming and many TV broadcasts, which require 50 or 60 fps.
 Also, HDMI 1.4 limited 4K Ultra HD content to 8-bit color, though it is capable of 10- or 12-bit color.
 HDMI 2.0 fixed all of that because it could handle up to 18 gigabits per second — plenty enough to allow for 12-bit color and video up to 60 frames per second.

-Ultra HD was one thing, but current TVs aim to blow our minds with even higher image realism, by creating more intense whites and blacker blacks — it’s like Tide for your TV, making everything more vivid, and it’s what HDR is all about.
+Ultra HD was one thing, but current TVs aim to blow our minds with even higher image realism, by creating more intense whites and blacker blacks — it’s like Tide for your TV, making everything more vivid, which is what HDR is all about.
 TVs from Sony, Panasonic, LG, Samsung, and Vizio all tout one version or another of HDR technology.
 And thanks to the beauty of HDMI, you don’t need to worry about a thing, since HDMI 2.0b gear is fully compatible with all versions that came before it.

 Don’t throw away your HDMI cables

 As mentioned above, HDMI 2.0b changes nothing about the size, shape, or wiring of HDMI cables.
-Should you wind up getting devices that are HDMI 2.0b compliant, your existing cables will work just fine.
+Should you wind up getting devices that are HDMI 2.0a compliant, your existing cables will work just fine.
 And since HDMI 2.0b is backward compatible with older HDMI versions, you’ll be able to connect your old Blu-ray player and/or AV receiver to a brand-new HDMI 2.0b-equipped 4K Ultra HD TV with absolutely no problem.